White savior: Appearance in film

 In film, the white savior is a cinematic trope in which a white character rescues people of color from their plight.
 The white savior is portrayed as messianic and often learns something about themselves in the process of rescuing.
 The trope reflects how media represents race relations by racializing concepts like morality as identifiable with white people over nonwhite people.
 White saviors are often male and are sometimes out of place in their own society until they lead minorities or foreigners.
 Screen Saviors: Hollywood Fictions of Whiteness labels the stories as fantasies that "are essentially grandiose, exhibitionistic, and narcissistic".
 Types of stories include white travels to "exotic" Asian locations, white defense against racism in the American South, or white protagonists having "racially diverse" helpers.

 The white lead character is often delegated the role of racial leader in films, taking it upon themselves to save non-white minorities and immigrants from their struggles.
-The 2011 film The Help is about the mistreatment of Black Americans but offers only a white perspective.
-The movie, based on a book by a white author, was directed by a white person.
-The primary white character is portrayed as a heroine for empowering people of color, though often in minuscule ways.
-Similar criticisms can be made of popular films like Dangerous Minds, The Blind Side, and Remember the Titans.
+In the 2011 film The Help, set in 1963 in Jackson, Mississippi, a young white woman (played by Emma Stone) strives for a career in journalism and encourages black maids to share their personal experiences despite the racism prevalent at the time.
+This has been described as an example of a white main character exploiting the lives of under-served African Americans to financially benefit herself, without giving much relief to that community.